Lew Hoad: Amateur career: 1950–1957

 In 1952, Hoad reached the third round of the Australian Championships in Adelaide.
-In April, he was selected by the Australasian Lawn Tennis Association as member of the team to play in overseas tournaments.
-In May, before departing to Europe, he won the singles title at the Australian Hardcourt Championships on clay after a five-set win in the final against Rosewall.
-Hoad, who had never played a tournament on European red clay courts, received a walkover in the first round of the French Championships and lost in straight sets to sixth-seeded and 1947 and 1951 finalist Eric Sturgess.
+In April, he was selected by the Australasian Lawn Tennis Association as member of the team to play in overseas tournaments under the guidance of coach Harry Hopman.
+In May, before departing to Europe, he won the singles title at the Australian Hardcourt Championships on clay after a five-sets final win against Rosewall.
+Hoad, who had never played a tournament on European clay courts, lost in the second round of the French Championships in straight sets to 1947 and 1951 finalist Eric Sturgess.
 In only their second appearance as a doubles team at a Grand Slam event, Hoad and Rosewall reached the French semifinal.
-Hoad lost in the quarterfinal of the Belgian championships in Brussels in early June, where he was defeated by Budge Patty.
+Hoad lost to Budge Patty in the quarterfinal of the Belgian Championships, in Brussels in early June.

-Hoad's first entry at the grass court Queen's Club Championship in June 1952 ended in the quarterfinal against eventual champion Frank Sedgman.
+Hoad's first entry at the grass court Queen's Club Championship in June ended in the quarterfinal against eventual champion Frank Sedgman.
 A week later, he played his first match at the Wimbledon Championships defeating Beppe Merlo in a nervous and unimpressive five-set encounter.
-Wins against Rolando Del Bello and Freddie Huber were followed by a fourth round loss against second-seeded and eventual finalist Jaroslav Drobný.
-Hoad and Rosewall caused an upset when they defeated second-seeded Gardnar Mulloy and Dick Savitt in the third round of the doubles event, but lost in the semifinal against Vic Seixas and Eric Sturgess.
+Further wins against Rolando Del Bello and Freddie Huber were followed by a fourth round loss against second-seeded and eventual finalist Jaroslav Drobný.
+Hoad and Rosewall caused an upset when they defeated the second-seeded team of Gardnar Mulloy and Dick Savitt in the third round of the doubles event, but lost in the semifinal against Vic Seixas and Eric Sturgess.

-After a semifinal result at the Swedish championships in July, and an exhibition between Australia and West Germany, Hoad and the Australian team traveled to the United States under the guidance of coach Harry Hopman.
-As a preparation for his first U.S. Championships he played the Meadow Club Invitational (Southampton), Eastern Grass Court Championships (South Orange), and Newport Invitational before teaming up with Rosewall to reach the semifinal of the U.S. National Doubles Championships in Brookline.
+After a semifinal result at the Swedish championships in July, and an exhibition between Australia and West Germany, Hoad and the Australian team traveled to the United States.
+As preparation for his first U.S. Championships he competed in the Eastern grass court events at Southampton, South Orange and Newport, before teaming up with Rosewall to reach the semifinal of the U.S. National Doubles Championships in Brookline.
 Hoad was the eighth seeded foreign player at the U.S. Championships.
-He won four matches to reach his first Grand Slam quarterfinal but due in part to making 64 errors could not overcome Sedgman who would win the tournament without losing a set.
-With Thelma Coyne Long he reached the final of the mixed doubles event, the first Grand Slam final of his career, but they lost in straight sets to Doris Hart and Frank Sedgman.
+He won four matches to reach his first Grand Slam quarterfinal, but due in part to making 64 errors could not overcome Sedgman who would win the tournament.
+With Thelma Coyne Long he reached the final of the mixed doubles event, the first Grand Slam final of his career, but lost in straight sets to Doris Hart and Frank Sedgman.
 An early loss at the Pacific Southwest Championships in September concluded his first overseas tour.
 In September, he was jointly ranked No. 10 in the world for 1952 with Rosewall by Lance Tingay of The Daily Telegraph.